mWater/jsonql/README.md

 Contains an expression and alias
 { type: "select", expr: expression, alias: alias of expression }

-Can also contain `over` for window functions.
+DEPRECATED: Can also contain `over` for window functions.
 Both partitionBy and orderBy are optional
 over: { partitionBy: [ list of expressions ], orderBy: [ list of { expr: expression, direction: "asc"/"desc", nulls: "last"/"first" (default is not set) } ]}

 ### scalar